 |In her bed behind my desk|

 Dogs show us how to be loyal.
 They know who feeds them, who provides them shelter and who cares for them - and they don't forget.
-A dog know its masters voice, name and distinguishing characteristics.
+A dog knows its masters voice, name and distinguishing characteristics.

 Perhaps most importantly though, dogs teach us the true meaning of unconditional love better than anything else I know.
 It matters not what kind of a day we had, who we offended, how poorly we performed, or how we treat them, the dog is there with a wagging tail and a wet tongue looking only for a scratch on the ear or a stroke on the head in return.
 We can all benefit from that lesson.

 I invite you to stop in and meet our loyal, loving dealership dog, Snickers.
 She can entertain you while we change your oil!